Fislisbach

 Fislisbach is a municipality in the district of Baden in the canton of Aargau in Switzerland.

 History

 Fislisbach is first mentioned in 1184 as Vicelisbach.

 Geography

 As of 2006, Fislisbach has an area of 5.1 km2.
 Of this area, 47.5% is used for agricultural purposes, while 30.6% is forested.
 The rest of the land, (22%) is settled.

-The municipality is located in the Baden district at the foot of the Heitersberg.
-It consists of the linear village of Fislisbach and scattered single and multi-family housing developments.
+The municipality is located in the Baden district beneath the Heitersberg.
+It consists of the linear village of Fislisbach and scattered single and multifamily housing developments.